from difficult people, and

 Perhaps you may not spiral down with every one of the following list of attacks.
 Even if you don’t, others you come across may, so perhaps these would be helpful as you serve.
 Until the basic building blocks of our thinking and feeling and doing are transformed (our heart, the core of our being), it’s common to begin with our own history of sin, brokenness or pain.

 I will keep these blogs short, yet not simplistic.
-Responses will flow from Scripture, yet also with actionable life-responses.
-I will often point back to our weighty base as the foundation from which we bounce well.
+Responses will flow from Scripture, yet also with actionable life-responses the the Spirit of God uses to activate truth to encounter life.
+Learn to soak in our weighty base as your life focus.
+Then you will become more quickly aware of a specific life-problem to learn to bounce well.

-Feel free to add comments to let me know which one you would like addressed next, or adding your own suggested topics.
-I would like this to be interactive since we need each other to live out loud.
+Add comments below to let me know how I can address this limited list better, or add your own suggested topic.
+I would like this to be interactive since we need each other to live loved.

 1. When I’m Despairing (click here for printable PDF)